 Does taking baclofen increase the chance of birth defects?

-Every pregnancy starts out with a 3-5% chance of having a birth defect.
-This is called the background risk.
-Based on the studies reviewed, it is not known if baclofen increases the chance of birth defects above the background risk.
-There are several case reports of children that were exposed to baclofen during pregnancy and did not have birth defects.
+It is not known if baclofen increases the chance of birth defects above the background risk.
+There are several case reports of children who were exposed to baclofen during pregnancy who did not have birth defects.

 Does taking baclofen in pregnancy increase the chance of other pregnancy-related problems?